irwtdvoys/aoc-2022/readme.md

 ##### Day 21

 Solved part 1 keeping track of calculated values to avoid recalculating them.
 Recursive function to solve the for `x` (`humn`) in part 2.

+##### Day 23

+Pretty straight forward.
+I was already using a map for the locations rather than generating a full grid so part 2 was a case of letting it run its course for a few seconds.